Mithun1508/ShoPperZ-Full-stack-website/README.md

 we used a Javascript Framework called Vue.js, and the frontend depends on a backend written in Python, this backend is offering only the basic login features, register, login, and logout.
 The data is saved into a Microsoft SQL Server database.

-# Objectives

-1)Explain what Flask is

-2)Explain what Vue is and how it compares to other UI libraries and front-end frameworks like React and Angular

-3)Scaffold a Vue project using the Vue CLI

-4)Create and render Vue components in the browser

-5)Create a Single Page Application (SPA) with Vue components

-6)Connect a Vue application to a Flask back-end

-7)Develop a RESTful API with Flask

-8)Style Vue Components with Bootstrap

-9)Use the Vue Router to create routes and render components

 # Technologies used

 # 1)Backend